 5.2 Building Energy Monitoring.
 Building net energy use shall be monitored and recorded in accordance with following sections.

-5.2.1 Provide measured net energy consumption data for each building, including all forms of imported and exported energy from at least 12 consecutive months of data monitored in a period not to exceed two years prior to the efficiency audit reporting deadline specified in section 4.4.1.*NA.
+5.2.1 Provide measured net energy consumption data for each building, including all forms of imported and exported energy from at least 12 consecutive months of data monitored in a period not to exceed two years prior to the efficiency audit reporting deadline specified in Normative Annex z.
 The net energy concept is illustrated in Figure 5-1 and Table 5-1 and is calculated in accordance with Section 5.2.4 as follows:

 Net energy use = (1a + 1b + 1c + 1d) – (3a + 3b + 3c + 3d + 3e)